Recycling Consumer Electronic Waste

 Disposal Ban: Beginning January 1, 2015, consumers may no longer dispose of certain types of electronic equipment in landfills, waste-to-energy facilities, in the trash, or at curbside for trash pickup.
 Use the recycling options described below.

 Option 1: Use a Manufacturer's Takeback Program

-- Go to DEC's list of electronic equipment manufacturers registered in NYS, to find manufacturers, their brands of covered electronic equipment, websites and toll-free telephone numbers.
+- Go to DEC's list of electronic equipment manufacturers registered in NYS, to find manufacturers, their brands electronic equipment covered by the law, and their electronic waste acceptance program websites and toll-free telephone numbers.

 - Follow the specific instructions listed on the manufacturer's website or provided over the telephone.
-The manufacturer will provide information on how to recycle your equipment, free of charge.
+The manufacturer is required to provide information on how to recycle your equipment, free of charge.